Alexander Wedderburn, 1st Earl of Rosslyn: Life

 He received his initial education at Dalkeith and then the Royal High School, Edinburgh, and matriculated at the University of Edinburgh aged 14.
 During his studies in Edinburgh he resided at his father's townhouse on Elphinstone Court, south of the Royal Mile, around 200m from the university.
 He qualified as an advocate serving in Scotland in 1752 aged only 19.
 He did not see eye to eye with others in the courts and on one occasion felt so insulted at comments on his age that he threw off his gown and never again appeared in the Scottish courts.
 He instead passed the English bar and went to practice in England, famously acting as counsel to the 1st Baron Clive.

 His father was called to the Scottish bench in 1755, and for the next three years Wedderburn returned to Edinburgh, where he employed his oratorical powers in the General Assembly of the Church of Scotland, and passed his evenings in social and argumentative clubs.

 In 1755 the precursor of the later Edinburgh Review was started, and Wedderburn edited two of its issues.
 The dean of faculty at this time, Alexander Lockhart (later Lord Covington), a lawyer notorious for his harsh demeanour, in the autumn of 1757 assailed Wedderburn with more than ordinary insolence.
-Wedderburn retorted with extraordinary powers of invective, and, on being rebuked by the bench, declined to retract or apologize.
+Wedderburn retorted with extraordinary powers of invective, and, on being rebuked by the bench, declined to retract or apologise.
 Instead, he left the court forever.